awsdocs/amazon-ecs-developer-guide/doc_source/create-service-discovery.md

    }
    ```

-1. Using the `OperationId` from the previous output, verify that the private namespace was created successfully\.
-Copy the namespace ID as it is used in subsequent commands\.
+1. Using the `OperationId` from the output of the previous step, verify that the private namespace was created successfully\.
+Make note of the namespace ID because you use it in subsequent commands\.

    ```
-   aws servicediscovery get-operation --operation-id h2qe3s6dxftvvt7riu6lfy2f6c3jlhf4-je6chs2e --region us-east-1
+   aws servicediscovery get-operation \
+         --operation-id h2qe3s6dxftvvt7riu6lfy2f6c3jlhf4-je6chs2e
    ```

-   Output:
+   The output is as follows\.

    ```
    {